python-poetry/poetry/docs/configuration.md

 {{% /note %}}

 {{% warning %}}
-Be mindful about checking in this file into your repository since it may contain user-specific or sensitive information.
+Be mindful when checking in this file into your repository since it may contain user-specific or sensitive information.
-{{% /note %}}
+{{% /warning %}}

 ## Listing the current configuration